An IP Primer for Business Angels and Private Equity Investors

 I have written this primer in the hope that a better understanding of IP and how it works by angel, private equity and other investors might lead to fewer bad decisions on IP and hence less waste of resources for all concerned.
 I believe that it is a theme that needs to be developed.
 I shall certainly discuss this topic in future publications.
 If there is sufficient interest among investors I shall arrange, promote, chair and speak at, conferences, seminars and workshops on the topic.

 The first point to grasp is that there is a distinction between intellectual property ("IP") and intellectual assets.
 The two are used interchangeably even by many IP professionals but I think that is a mistake because it leads to muddled thinking.
 Essentially intellectual assets are the artwork, books, brands, broadcasts, computer programs, concerts, databases, designs, films. inventions, musical scores, performances, plays, websites and other assets that give one business a competitive advantage over all others.
-Intellectual property (that is to say patents, trade marks, copyrights and so on) is the collective name for the bundle of laws that protect investments in creating intellectual assets (see What is Intellectual Property 7 Aug 2016).
+Intellectual property (that is to say patents, trade marks, copyrights and so on) is the collective name for the bundle of laws that protect investments in creating intellectual assets.

 How to use IP